CianFlint/jml/README.md

 <hr>

 ### 2 - Each and Custom HTML
 Loop through each of the results and target the `name` field, optionally, `{this}` will be replaced by the corresponding name.
-This allows for additional customization of the outputted html structure.
+This allows for additional customization of the outputted html structure
 ```html
 <div
 	get="https://pokeapi.co/api/v2/pokemon"